h585660/openai-SDK4.0-DALL-e-template/README.md

 # OpenAI SDK 4.0 DALL-E Template 🎨🤖

 Welcome to the OpenAI SDK 4.0 DALL-E Template repository!
 This resource is dedicated to providing a simple yet effective way to connect with the OpenAI DALL-E model using the latest SDK version.
 My goal is to make AI art creation accessible, straightforward, and enjoyable for developers at all levels.
 The goal is not to create a perfect ready-to-use template, but rather to provide the simplest possible compilable setup that connects with openai 4.0.
-If like me you've gotten overly dependent on chatGPT problemsolving, you've also seen that chatGPT is incapable of providing a functioning API-call to openai.
-ChatGPT does not have access to the 4.0 overhaul to the api, and thus does not provide a functioning template.
+There are limited resources regarding how to connect to the latest openai-api overhaul, and chatGPT is unable to understand that (if you went that route).
 That's why I created this very simple setup.
 How you proceed with this is for you yourself to explore!

 ## Getting Started